 Information is distributed through learning technologies to students who have time constraints, work schedule conflicts or are otherwise unable to attend classes at a specific college location at a designated time.

-You should be a mature, motivated and disciplined student in order to succeed.
 You will also need access to the internet and a computer with Windows 7 or greater, Microsoft Office 2003 Word or greater (not Microsoft Works), Chrome version 63+, Firefox version 57+, Edge 42+ or Safari 12+ (recommended for Mac users).

 You should know how to operate a word processing program (preferably Microsoft Word), how to type, send an email, attach files, use a discussion board and complete basic downloads.
 Depending on the course, you might also need to know how to follow instructions for updating your browser, download and install special plugins and/or how to zip and unzip files.